 The Foundation seeks proposals that are imaginative as well as practical.
 The proposal should also describe how the Award will directly benefit a student’s career.
-Applicants submit the following to to the Office of Academic Affairs:
+Applicants submit the following to the Office of Academic Affairs:

 2018 Application Deadline: January 26th by 4:00 pm